softcomui/cpc-website2/_gallery/lagos-quality-02.md

 ---
-title: Director General, Consumer Protection Council (CPC), Mr.  Babatunde Irukera (left), presenting some materials for the launch of the National Campaign and Advocacy for Quality in Nigeria (being done in partnership with United Nations Industrial Organisation (UNIDO)), to Governor Akinwumi Ambode of Lagos State, at the Governor’s
+title: Director General, Federal Competition and Consumer Protection Commission (FCCPC), Mr.  Babatunde Irukera (left), presenting some materials for the launch of the National Campaign and Advocacy for Quality in Nigeria (being done in partnership with United Nations Industrial Organisation (UNIDO)), to Governor Akinwumi Ambode of Lagos State, at the Governor’s